toolness/vibecoded-hangul-fun/README.md

 - `Name` - Text, contains the English/romanized word
 - `Hangul` - Text, contains the Hangul equivalent for the word
+- `Minimal pairs` - Self-relation linking to other words that consitute a [minimal pair][] with this one.
 - `URL` - URL, contains an optional link where the user can learn more about the word being described.
 - `Image URL` - URL, an optional image representing the word.